wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 Both deployment scripts, `deploySender.js` and `deployReceiver.js`, perform the following key tasks:

-1. Load Configuration and Contract Details:

-    Each script begins by loading the necessary configuration details, such as the network's RPC URL and the contract’s ABI and bytecode.
+1. **Load Configuration and Contract Details** - each script begins by loading the necessary configuration details, such as the network's RPC URL and the contract's ABI and bytecode.
 This information is essential for deploying the contract to the correct blockchain network.

+    === "`deploySender.js`"

+        ```javascript
+        --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-5.js:7:15"
+        ```

+    === "`deployReceiver.js`"

+        ```javascript
+        --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-6.js:7:13"
+        ```
-2. Set Up Provider and Wallet:

-    The scripts establish a connection to the blockchain using a provider and create a wallet instance using a private key.
+2. **Set Up Provider and Wallet** - the scripts establish a connection to the blockchain using a provider and create a wallet instance using a private key.
 This wallet is responsible for signing the deployment transaction.

-3. Deploy the Contract:
+    === "`deploySender.js`"

+        ```javascript
+        --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-5.js:18:19"
+        ```

+    === "`deployReceiver.js`"

+        ```javascript
+        --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-6.js:16:17"
+        ```

-    The contract is deployed to the network specified in the configuration.
+3. **Deploy the Contract** - the contract is deployed to the network specified in the configuration.
 Upon successful deployment, the contract address is returned, which is crucial for interacting with the contract later on.

+    === "`deploySender.js`"

+        ```javascript
+        --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-5.js:33:34"
+        ```

+    === "`deployReceiver.js`"

+        ```javascript
+        --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-6.js:34:35"
+        ```

+You can find the full code for the `deploySender.js` and `deployReceiver.js` below.

+??? code "deploySender.js"

+    ```javascript
+    --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-5.js"
+    ```

+??? code "deployReceiver.js"

+    ```javascript
+    --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-6.js"
+    ```

 ### Deploy the Sender Contract